 This was a challenge for him, and it’s a challenge for many leaders.

 You can argue that for the past 50 years, much of western world leadership has revolved around execution and expertise.
 We promote people because they have functional knowledge and/or are masters of their verticals.
 We don’t often promote people because they’re good, caring individuals.

 That might be changing, and I’d argue it has to change.

 We need to transition from ‘command and control’ cultures to ‘listen and love’ cultures.
-In other words, we need to move beyond execution and expertise to empathy.
+In other words, we need to move beyond execution and expertise and take advantage of the benefits of empathy.

 I’ll break it down.